Okay, here are the best Pole links I've seen to date...starting with...

 - Ethan Dicks

-- is a w/o 2008 power plant guy, not to mention one of our many musicians...he quickly saw the advantages of turning a traditional website into this prolific blog.
+- was a w/o 2008 power plant guy, not to mention one of our many musicians...he quickly saw the advantages of turning a traditional website into this prolific blog.
 Follow along with his tales and photos from the frozen desert...

 - Nathan Bahls

-- is back for another season at Pole with a winter this time.
+- was back for another season at Pole with a winter this time.
 When I met him he was doing IT stuff, this time he was a summer cargoid before reverting to a w/o IT job.
 A great blog with lots and lots of photo pages.

 - 2007-08